katemxing/SC1015MiniProject/README.md

 What is our definition of a good game?

 ## Problem Definition
-We define good games as those with scores above the Q3 quantile of the rating among all games on [Steam Database](https://steamdb.info/).
+- We define good games as those with scores above the Q3 quantile of the rating among all games on [Steam Database](https://steamdb.info/).

+- Can we predict a game as good/bad game just by its attributes?

+- Which model is the best?

+- How do those customer review a good/bad game?